 Product Design this is what the product looks like, the features it has and how it differs from the competition nnovation is commonly described as 'the commercially successful exploitation of ideas'.

 Product Features: Reliability, Quality, Design, Flavour, Image, Packaging.

-Product Portfolio the collection/range of all the goods and services offered by a business.
+Product Portfolio the collection/range of all the goods and services offered by a business may sell a range of soft drinks.